fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 #### Technologies

 - We plan to implement the new front-end using [Vue](https://vuejs.org).
-- We use components throughout accross all pages
+- We use components throughout across all pages
 - We plan to use global CSS instead of using components because we embrace the [cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade)
 - Server side rendering is put on hold for now